fernandofreamunde/Anper/README.md

 - [ ] Add a way to customize the routes, like adding a prefix to all of them.
 - [ ] Add auto Swagger documentation.
 The entire point of this all eventually is having that.
 - [ ] If you create a Fastify route Anper will not know about it, if we have auto swagger docs we will need a way to add those routes to the docs.
-- [ ] and the one I dread the most at the moment, add support for GraphQL.
-All my GraphQL knowledge is from using API Platform, so I have no idea how to manually implement it.
+- [ ] add support for GraphQL. this one is a nice to have...

 ## Regarding the name